lmehra/simplepay/Readme.md

 4. makeDeleteTokenRequest:

- Method to make call for deleting the already existing user token Once stored, a token can be deleted using the registration.id:
+ Method to make call for deleting the already existing user token Once stored, a token can be deleted using the 'registrationId'.
+Parameter 'registrationId' can be fetched using token registration methods (response variable 'registrationId' can be used).

 	* Requires:
-	* @param string userId
-	* @param string entityId
-	* @param string password
 	* @param int registrationId